RadioPotin/snowcrash42/level02/Ressources/README.md

 `scp -P 4242 scp://level02@192.168.152.166/level02.pcap level02.pcap`

-So, since I have launched this command from my current level `Ressource` directory, the `level02.pcap` file is now available on my host machine.
+So, since I have launched this command from my current level `Ressources` directory, the `level02.pcap` file is now available on my host machine.

 ## wireshark